computersarecool/willynolan.com/_posts/projects/2017-04-01-power-glove.md

 <p>
 In order to combine the strengths of each of these hacked gloves I needed to fabricate my own PCB that would have the same form factor as the original Power Glove circuit board.
-You can see the finished circuit diagram and final board design in the second feature image here.
+You can see the finished circuit diagram and final board design in the second featured image.
 Once this was complete, adding a bluetooth module, accelerometer (for positional data) and using the Power Glove’s built-in bend sensors was a straightforward process.
 </p>

 <p>
-In the featured video you can see an early proof of concept video.
+The featured video shows an early proof of concept.
 Eventually I used this as a DJ controller and after a few shows was interviewed for the documentary <a href="https://thepowerofglove.com/">The Power of Glove</a>.
 </p>